 Table of Contents

-(1) Risk Stratification for Pulmonary Embolism
+(1) Pulmonary Embolism Risk Stratification

-(2) Treatment of Pulmonary Embolism: Lytic and Non-Lytic Therapies
+(2) Lytic and Non-Lytic Pulmonary Embolism Therapies

 Dr. Tu and Tummala discuss how they risk stratify patients with pulmonary embolism.
 Both agree that positive BNP and elevated troponin biomarkers in the setting of right ventricular dysfunction without hemodynamic instability is classified as intermediate-risk, submassive pulmonary embolism.
 Dr. Tu states that pulmonary embolism risk stratification guidelines are currently based on potential response to systemic thrombolysis, but Dr. Tummala sees a paradigm shift toward thrombectomy as the treatment of choice in intermediate-risk, submassive patients.